Our exclusive guest ale, Darkstar hophead extra is a great match to our beef Tacos & chips! Hurry, availability is limited!

-Every 3 months we introduce to your 3-5 new pub dishes for your to try.
+Every 4 months we introduce to you 4-5 new pub dishes for you to try.
 Gourmet food, streeet food, superfood & more await you!

 Homemade 200 g premium Swiss Prime burger served «medium» (light pink) in a toasted bun filled with crisp lettuce, cheddar cheese, crispy bacon, tomatoes, & Chips